JesusOrtiz00/TSP_NearestNeighbor_MATLAB/README.md

 # TSP_NearestNeighbor_MATLAB
-matlab script that solves the tsp by the nearest neighbor method
+matlab script that solves the TSP by the nearest neighbor method